pfalcon/pycopy/README.md

   core library.
 - mpy-cross/ -- the bytecode (cross)compiler which is used to turn scripts into precompiled bytecode.
-- ports/unix/ -- a version of Pycopy that runs on Unix.
+- ports/unix/ -- a version of Pycopy that runs on Unix (which includes Android).
+- ports/windows/ -- a version for Windows.
 - ports/stm32/ -- a version of Pycopy that runs on the PyBoard and similar STM32 boards (using ST's Cube HAL drivers).
 - ports/minimal/ -- a minimal port.
 Start with this if you want